pancelor/pancelor.github.io/portfolio.md

 ### how do I run it?

-Ah, I haven't published this one online anywhere.
-But you can check out this [twitter thread](https://twitter.com/pancelor/status/1307774529565896705?s=20) showing my step-by-step progress, from individual triangles all the way up to a lit 3D scene.
+Ah, I haven't published the code for this online anywhere yet.
+But you can check out this [twitter thread](https://twitter.com/pancelor/status/1307774529565896705) showing my step-by-step progress, from individual triangles all the way up to a lit 3D scene.

 ### what is it?

 This is a 3D renderer that doesn't use the GPU at all; it does all the triangle math manually on the CPU and individually sets the color of each pixel shown onscreen.
 This was a fun experience learning a bit about how 3D graphics work.
 I only use "fast" operations while rasterizing the triangles (i.e. no floating-point division).

 I looked up [how to draw 2D lines](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) but had to figure out the rest on my own.

+The teapot is made of 3752 triangles / 1976 vertices, and the renderer runs at around 5ms per frame.
+I haven't done the research to figure out how good that really is (and I haven't attempted to optimize the renderer, beyond my "fast math" design restrictions) but I can spin this particular teapot around at 60fps with plenty of time to spare :)

 ## puzzlescript level select (july 2020)